-Clause (4)(b) of the first paragraph of this "- Limitation on Restricted Payments" covenant does not have to be satisfied with respect to any Restricted Payment consisting solely of (i) the declaration or payment of dividends on the Common Stock of Shui On Land or (ii) the redemption, repurchase or other acquisition of shares of Common Stock of Shui On Land as permitted under any general mandate approved by shareholders of Shui On Land at the relevant annual general meeting, in an aggregate amount not to exceed, with respect to any Two Semi-Annual Period, together with any other such dividend declared or paid or redemption, repurchase or other acquisition of shares of Common Stock with respect to the same Two Semi-Annual Period, 20.0% of Consolidated Net Income of Shui On Land for such Two Semi-Annual Period.
+Clause (4)(b) of the first paragraph of this "- Limitation on Restricted Payments" covenant does not have to be satisfied with respect to any Restricted Payment consisting solely of (i) the declaration or payment of dividends on the Common Stock of the Parent Guarantor or (ii) the redemption, repurchase or other acquisition of shares of Common Stock of the Parent Guarantor as permitted under any general mandate approved by shareholders of the Parent Guarantor at the relevant annual general meeting, in an aggregate amount not to exceed, with respect to any Two Semi-Annual Period, together with any other such dividend declared or paid or redemption, repurchase or other acquisition of shares of Common Stock with respect to the same Two Semi-Annual Period, 20.0% of Consolidated Net Income of the Parent Guarantor for such Two Semi-Annual Period.

-The amount of any Restricted Payments (other than cash) will be the Fair Market Value on the date of the Restricted Payment of the asset(s) or securities proposed to be transferred or issued by a Parent Guarantor or the Restricted Subsidiary, as the case may be, pursuant to the Restricted Payment.
+The amount of any Restricted Payments (other than cash) will be the Fair Market Value on the date of the Restricted Payment of the asset(s) or securities proposed to be transferred or issued by the Parent Guarantor, the Issuer or the Restricted Subsidiary, as the case may be, pursuant to the Restricted Payment.
 The value of any assets or securities that are required to be valued by this covenant will be the Fair Market Value.
 The Board of Directors' determination of the Fair Market Value of a Restricted Payment or any such assets or securities must be based upon an opinion or appraisal issued by an appraisal or investment banking firm of recognized international standing if the Fair Market Value exceeds US\$10.0 million (or the Dollar Equivalent thereof).

-Not later than the date of making any Restricted Payment in excess of US\$10.0 million (or the Dollar Equivalent thereof), Shui On Land will deliver to the Trustee an Officers' Certificate stating that such Restricted Payment is permitted and setting forth the basis upon which the calculations required by this "- Limitation on Restricted Payments" covenant were computed, together with a copy of any fairness opinion or appraisal required by the Indenture.
+Not later than the date of making any Restricted Payment in excess of US\$10.0 million (or the Dollar Equivalent thereof), the Parent Guarantor will deliver to the Trustee an Officers' Certificate stating that such Restricted Payment is permitted and setting forth the basis upon which the calculations required by this "- Limitation on Restricted Payments" covenant were computed, together with a copy of any fairness opinion or appraisal required by the Indenture.